davidinfante/TFG/README.md

 ### Directory structure
 ```
 docs/                       Project documentation
-TFG/src/
+backend/
+    api/                    Express microservices
+frontend/src/
     app/                    App code
-        classes             Classes needed by the app
+        classes/            Classes needed by the app
             exercises/      Classes needed by the exercises
         components/         Components used by the app
             exercises/      Exercise components
-        directives          All directives needed by the app
+        directives/         All directives needed by the app
-        enum                Enums needed by the app
-        pages               All pages that can be navigated through the app
+        pages/              All pages that can be navigated through the app
-        services            Services that grant data to elements that require it
+        services/           Services that grant data to elements that require it
             exercises/      Data needed by each exercise
     assets/                 Media files
         img                 Project's main images